Learning Lesson: Head in the Clouds

 Clouds are divided into four basic forms (Cirro-form, Strato-form, Cumulo-form and Nimbo-form) at three basic levels (low, middle and high) in the atmosphere.
 Many locations may experience all of these different types of clouds daily.
 The students will become better observers of the sky by recording the different cloud types at various times daily.

 |TOTAL TIME||5 minutes for each observation.|

 |PRINTED/AV MATERIAL||Access to the paper version of the NWS Cloud Chart or the online version; Cloud observing form; CloudSpotter wheel|

 If possible, plan this lesson within four days of an upcoming cold front.
-(For your local forecast, enter your city, St or zip code in the search box located at the top of this page.)
 This will help maximize the variety of clouds the students will observe.

 |SAFETY FOCUS||Foggy Weather Safety|